sunng87/handlebars-rust/README.md

 handlebars.set_strict_mode(true);
 ```

-You will get a `RenderError` when accessing fields that not exists.
+You will get a `RenderError` when accessing field that not exists.

 ### Limitations